 CCAR is pleased to make these studies available to its members.
 Please note that these reports are based upon RPB data.
 Please read the introduction to each document which for an explanation of the report and how to best understand it.

-The 2016–2017 Study of Rabbinic Compensation is a partnership program undertaken by the CCAR and the URJ as a service to URJ congregations and CCAR rabbis, with the assistance of the Reform Pension Board (“RPB”).
-To read more, download the full text here: 2016-2017 Study of Rabbinic Compensation
+The 2019–2020 Study of Rabbinic Compensation is a partnership program undertaken by the CCAR and the URJ as a service to URJ congregations and CCAR rabbis, with the assistance of the Reform Pension Board (“RPB”).
+To read more, download the full text here: Rabbinic Compensation Study 2019-2020

 2013 Survey of Health Insurance Premiums in URJ Congregations for CCAR Rabbis